cloudflare/cloudflare-ingress-controller/README.md

 ## Getting started

-The warp controller will manage ingress tunnels in a single namespace of the cluster.
+The Warp controller will manage ingress tunnels in a single namespace of the cluster.
 Multiple controllers can exist in different namespaces, with different credentials for each namespace.